JetBrains/lets-plot/docs/geocoding.md

 - `map_join=[['City_Name', 'State_Name'], ['city', 'state']]`:
     Explicitly set keys for both data and map.

-**N.B.: Generated keys follow this order - `city`, `county`, `state`, `country`.
+**NB: Generated keys follow this order - `city`, `county`, `state`, `country`.
 Parents that were not provided will be omitted.
 Data columns should follow the same order or result of join operation will be incorrect.**